Google Workspace vs SharePoint comparison

 Email Applications

 Google Workspace is ranked 1st in Email Applications with 92 reviews while SharePoint is ranked 1st in Enterprise Content Management with 146 reviews.
 Google Workspace is rated 8.2, while SharePoint is rated 7.8.
 The top reviewer of Google Workspace writes "If you misplace things, it's much easier to find them because of the search capability. ".
 On the other hand, the top reviewer of SharePoint writes "Good integrations, helps with collaboration, and increases visibility".
-Google Workspace is most compared with Microsoft Exchange Online, Amazon WorkMail, IceWarp, Google Cloud Storage and ProtonMail, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, Box and WordPress.
+Google Workspace is most compared with Microsoft Exchange Online, Amazon WorkMail, IceWarp, ProtonMail and Google Cloud Storage, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, WordPress and Box.

 We monitor all Email Applications reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.